weechat/specs.weechat.org/specs/001510-trigger-regex-commands.md

 It takes two strings: each char in the first string is replaced by the char in the second string (at the same place).\
-The two strings must contain the same number of UTF-8 chars and are evaluated when the trigger runs.
+The two strings are evaluated when the trigger runs, and once evaluated, they must contain the same number of UTF-8 chars.

 Examples: